kcharters/Studio5Portfolio/README.md

 - learnt that IT people do assume when giving directions for , documentation needs to not make assumptions and step by step it.
 - this will be helpful if i do the aged care volunteering
 ##### week 4 is a bit of a write off due to covid lockdown changes

+### Week 5
+#### what went well?
+Got fire base app hosted
+#### what didnt go well ?
+covid lockdown and outbreak messed up my week with anxiety
+#### obsticles?
+realise we may not have explained git so well

+#### things to do
+- user stories
+- make a video explaining and showing github/ git bash
+- fire base authentication
+- see where the girls are at in their coding